ekzhang/jute/README.md

    default.
 It's a pain to configure these for Jupyter (so many errors!), and it should really be easier.
 4. **Aesthetic minimalism.** Jute should be beautiful.
-But it should also be minimal, so you can focus on writing code.
+But it should also be minimal, so you can focus on getting things done without distractions.
 Think of a new file in a code editor — a blank slate for creativity.

 ### Related work